ltillmann/hue-menu-bar/README.md

-HueController macOS Menu Bar App
+Hue Controller macOSX Menu Bar App
 =================================

 Overview
 --------
-HueController is a macOS menu bar application for controlling Philips Hue lights.
-It provides a simple interface for managing lights and rooms directly from the menu bar.
+Hue Controller is a macOS X menu bar application for controlling Philips Hue lights.
+It provides a minimal interface for managing lights and rooms directly from the menu bar.

 ![Alt text](/screenshots/example_usage.png?raw=true)